simongriggdotinfo

 Six months after it's recording, the (self) important UK mag, NME reviewed the record, snidely stating that it sounded four months out of date.
 We had to smile.

 There were two pressings.
 The total pressed was 501 with the first couple of hundred featuring the Roger Dean label.
 The second batch, of 301, had plain black and white Vertigo labels.
-Funnily enough, the publishers, Chappells (to whom Phonogram assigned the record without really asking) paid royalties on 601...100 more than pressed.
+Funnily enough, the publishers, Chappells (to whom Phonogram assigned the record's rights without ever asking) paid royalties on 601...
+100 more than were pressed.

 The Reps Oct 77